usefullog/usefullog.github.io/content/posts/2021-07-bryce-canyon.md

 tags: ["travel"]
 ---

 My fisrt ever photo of Milky Way was captured using an iPhone 12 Pro Max.
 Bryce Canyon National Park is one of the [International Dark Sky](https://darksky.org/) location.
 I attended a ranger hosted stargazing program and luckily the sky was very clear and dark.
 It was very challenging to shoot with a long exposure time and I did not have a tripod with me.
 I had to hold the phone against a car to stablize it.
 The photo turns out quite satisfactory.
+You can see the Milky Way running through the Summer Triangle, with Vega on the top of this photo.
 ![milky way](/bryce/bryce-milkyway.jpg)